 Make Halloween a family affair and involve your senior loved one in the making of his or her costumes.
-For inspiration, here are five easy-to-make Halloween costumes that Arkansas home care providers recommend seniors wear to hand out candy or at a holiday celebration.
+For inspiration, here are five easy-to-make Halloween costumes that Conway home care providers recommend seniors wear to hand out candy or at a holiday celebration.

 Seniors will look sweet enough to eat yet maintain a nerdy demeanor in this funny costume.
 Get your senior parent to help you glue wrapped Smarties candies sporadically on a pair of old trousers.
 Have him or her put the pants on and accessorize with an oversized bow tie and black glasses with masking tape wrapped around the nose bridge area to complete the look.

-A cat costume is an all-time favorite choice for seniors to make with their caregivers in Arkansas, AR.
+A cat costume is an all-time favorite choice for seniors to make with their caregivers in Conway, AR.
 Use eyeliner to draw whiskers, a quick cat nose and the illusion of cat eyes on your loved one.
 Draw and then cut out two triangles from a thick piece of black cardboard.
 Glue each triangle pointed side up to a black headband to make cat ears.
 Slide the headband on your loved one and complete the look by dressing him or her in any shade of black or brown clothing.

 Chip on Your Shoulder